sinecoug/chauffeur_tracker/docs/reference/drivers-update-driver-by-id.md

 Updates a [`drivers`](drivers) object in the database.

-For example, you want to update properties of *driverId=4* in the database.
+For example, you want to update properties associated with *driverId=4* in the database.

 Assumption: to update the correct driver, you must know the `driverId` to query.

-Commit: Commit: new tutorials
-Commit: tutorials

-Commit: Initial key tutorial

-Create new tutorial: how-to-get-a-drivers-schedule.md

-Update how-to-get-a-drivers-schedule.md

-Commit: updated db source for testing purposes

-Update index.md

-Update how-to-get-a-drivers-schedule.md

-Commit: updated drivers-related files

-Refining drivers resource topics

-Update drivers-update-driver-by-property.md

-Commit: drivers UPDATE topic tweaks

-Commit: schedules resource file updates

-Commit: new Tutorial topic

-Adding new tutorial: how-to-enroll-a-driver.md

-Update index.md